cltl/ma-communicative-robots/projects/think_aloud/evaluation/README.md

 To evaluate the responses of our repliers to the contexts in the dataset, we performed an automatic evaluation using USR (Mehri et al., 2020).

 For this, we implemented USR using Huggingface's `transformers` which you can find in `USR.py`.
 In order to speed up evaluation, perform statistical tests and visualize the scores provided by USR, we ran our evaluation in Google Colaboratory (using their GPU option to speed up evaluation).
-The notebook can be found here: [Link](https://colab.research.google.com/drive/1QDXn4QB574fPuk4gD4EoQXRXDRkXA_QM?usp=sharing)
+A copy of the notebook can be found in `Dialogue_Evaluation_with_USR.ipynb` or hosted in [Google Drive](https://colab.research.google.com/drive/1QDXn4QB574fPuk4gD4EoQXRXDRkXA_QM?usp=sharing).